Doggy Digestion: What Should You Feed Your Dog?

 There are various things you can do to protect small animals from your dog, and to prevent your dog from attacking them.

-Fixing a bell to your dog’s collar will make it harder for them to sneak up on unsuspecting creatures like birds.
+Fixing a bell to your dog’s collar will make it harder for them to sneak up on unsuspecting creatures like birds and keep them on a lead in areas where you know wildlife is present.

 Playing with your dog regularly, and giving them chew toys, can also help to expend some of their aggressive energy.

 Of course, you can also train your dog to ignore smaller animals and to disengage when commanded.
-A professional dog trainer can, once again, be a great help here.
+A professional dog trainer can be a great help here.

 Happy dog rolling on the grass